 Sec.
 2. (5.)
-"Every Enumerator may ask all such questions of all persons within his district, respecting themselves or the persons constituting their respective families, and respecting such further particulars as may be necessary for the purpose of taking the said accounts."
+"Every Enumerator may ask all such questions of all persons within his district, respecting themselves or the persons further to be obtained under this Act, he shall for each offence be required to be obtained under this Act, he shall for each offence be liable on conviction under the Summary Jurisdiction (Ireland) Acts to a present the persons are persons as may be necessary for the purpose of taking the said appropriate to any such persons.